nsg-ethz/mini_internet_project/README.md

 We thank our ETH colleagues:
  - Alexander Dietmuller, who implemented the website and helped us as a teaching assistant.
- - Rudiger Birkner for all his work and feeback on the platform as a teaching assistant
+ - Rudiger Birkner, for all his work as a teaching assistant and his feeback on the platform.
  - Roland Meier for the connectivity matrix (prior 2022).

 We are thankful to the following ETH students who helped us developping the platform during their studies: